Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Results

-Overall, the differences in bar formation epochs are small among models with the same disk stability in Figure \ref{fig:fmapall}.
-As presented in Paper I, more stable disks are more susceptible to Poisson noise with regard to spiral and bar formation.
-For instance, increasing the \emph{total} resolution (star and DM) of model r1c16 by a factor of 10 delays bar formation by $1.9 \, \Gyr$, whereas the delay is only $0.5 \, \Gyr$ in model r1c14 with the same resolution enhancement (the `r2' models in Paper I).
+Overall, the bar formation epochs are not significantly different among models with the same disk stability (see Fig.~\ref{fig:fmapall}), except for the "sf1" models, where bar formation is strongly suppressed.
+As shown in Paper I, more stable disks are more susceptible to Poisson noise, which causes larger variations in the timing of non-axisymmetric structure formation.
+For instance, increasing the total resolution (star and DM) of model r1c16 by a factor of 10 delays bar formation by $1.9 \, \Gyr$, whereas the delay is only $0.5 \, \Gyr$ in model r1c14 with the same resolution enhancement (the "r2" models in Paper I).
 Additionally, the resolution of the DM halo, which is one of the main focuses of this study, slightly delays bar formation as well: (1) decreasing the DM resolution by a factor of 10 (model r1c16ldm) triggers spurious spirals due to massive DM particles, which heat the disk and thus slightly stabilize it; (2) increasing the DM resolution (model r1c16hdm in Paper I) reduces discreteness noise associated with large $\mratio$, resulting in a smoother transition from the spiral phase to the bar phase.
 Again, all the models have the same disk resolution in this work.
 In addition to these resolution effects, varying the DM softening lengths introduces further complexity to the numerical effects and the ensuing bar formation.
-Still, relative to the case of increasing the total resolution by a factor of 10, these differences driven by softening and DM resolution in bar formation epochs are not significant, except for the `sf1' models with $\epsdm=0.96 \kpc$.
+Still, relative to the case of increasing the total resolution by a factor of 10, these differences driven by softening and DM resolution in bar formation epochs are not significant, except for the "sf1" models with $\epsdm=0.96 \kpc$.